iotaledger/iota.py/README.rst

 Optional Local Pow
 ==================
-To perform Proof-of-Work locally without relying on any node, you can install an extension module called `PyOTA-PoW`_ .
+To perform proof-of-work locally without relying on a node, you can install an extension module called `PyOTA-PoW`_ .

 Specifiy the ``local_pow=True`` argument when creating an api instance, that will redirect all ``attach_to_tangle`` API calls to an interface function in the ``pow`` package.
-Returns the same as a node would for the API call.

 To install this extension, use the following command::